Keyguard Frame

 5 mm frame and 5 mm keyguard 6 mm frame and 5 mm keyguard

 The ease of rotating the keyguard within the frame will depend on the tightness of the fit between the posts and the slots.
-This is difficult to predict given the large variance in different 3D-printers and slicer settings.
+This is difficult to predict, given the large variance in different 3D-printers and slicer settings.
 If you don’t like the amount of force required to rotate the keyguard or if you’d like more friction to keep the keyguard up in the air, change the value of the “post tightness of fit” option.
-Larger values make the fit tighter and lower values loosens the fit.
+Larger values make the fit tighter, and lower values loosens the fit.

 Splitting Your Keyguard Frame